 I know how lucky I am to have such a wonderful woman and heroine in my life.
 Also, I do recognize that not everyone has this blessing.
 This is why Mother’s Day can sometimes bring out many different emotions in people.
-There are women who have lost their mothers, women who have absent mothers, women who are desperately trying or have tried to have a baby and become a mother themselves, and women who are single mothers having to be a mother and father to their children.
+Some women have lost their mothers, women who have absent mothers, women who are desperately trying or have tried to have a baby and become a mother themselves, and women who are single mothers having to be a mother and father to their children.
 The list goes on.
 We all know women like this or are those very women ourselves.

 These women are everywhere.

 Maybe they are your favorite teacher, your aunt, your grandmother, your stepmother, your neighbor, or a friend.
 We all have “mothered” someone and have shown them love and support in their time of need.
 So, let’s thank and celebrate those women in our lives too.
-To me these women are not only my mother, they are my Aunt Barbara and my dear friends who for years have given me unwavering love and support.
+To me, these women are not only my mother, they are my Aunt Barbara and my dear friends who, for years, have given me unwavering love and support.
 I wouldn’t be who I am today without them.

 So again, on Mother’s Day, I want us to celebrate not just mothers of the world but the women who helped you become the strong and beautiful woman you are.

 Who are the women that helped you become the woman you are?
 Please give them a shout-out and share who they are in the comments. 🙂